Heather O'Rourke: Illness and death

 On January 31, 1988, O'Rourke began exhibiting flu-like symptoms.
 The following morning, she collapsed in her home, and was rushed to Community Hospital in El Cajon.
 En route, she suffered cardiac arrest, but paramedics were able to restart her heart at 9:25 a.m.
 She was subsequently flown to the Children's Hospital of San Diego, where it was discovered she had intestinal stenosis and went into emergency surgery.
 She survived the surgery, but suffered another cardiac arrest while in the recovery room.
 Doctors performed CPR for over 30 minutes, but O'Rourke was pronounced dead at 2:43 that afternoon.
 O'Rourke's cause of death was ruled congenital stenosis of the intestine complicated by septic shock.

 Daniel Hollander, the head of gastroenterology at the University of California, Irvine Medical Center stated that O'Rourke's death was "distinctly unusual" as she lacked prior symptoms of the bowel defect: "I would have expected a lot of [digestive] difficulties throughout her life and not just to have developed a problem all of a sudden."
 However, Dr. Hollander further stated that it was possible for congenital bowel narrowing to cause sudden death without symptoms if an infection caused the bowel to rupture.
 A private funeral was held for O'Rourke on February 5 in Los Angeles, and she was entombed at Westwood Village Memorial Park Cemetery.

+Documentary

+A documentary film, Heather O'Rourke: She Was Here, was released in 2026.
+The film features interviews with family and friends and dispels many of the myths and rumors surrounding O'Rourke's death.